Galindez27/YunoBot/README.md

 | Verbose | 4 |
 | Debug | 5 |

  Logging is done by anything below the log level set.
-For example, setting logging to 3 means warnings, errors, and critical failures will be output.
+For example, setting logging to 3 means info, warnings, errors, and critical failures will all be output.
 It is not reccommended to set logging below Warning.
 Verbose exposes messages that trigger a command and the information on the output of the command (NOT YET IMPLEMENTED), and Debug will expose the entire process behind building the output (NOT YET IMPLEMENTED).